celo-org/docs/docs/developer-resources/deploy-truffle.md

 :::tip

 Save contract addresses for future reference.
 If you lose it, proceed to block explorer to review your wallet transactions for contract creation and its response.
+Truffle saves deployment information, like transaction hashes and contract addresses, in JSON files in `./build/contracts/`.

 :::

-## Step 5: View Contract Deployment
+## View Contract Deployment

 Copy your **contract address** from the terminal and navigate to the [block explorer](https://explorer.celo.org/) to search for your deployed contract.
 Switch between networks to find your contract using the dropdown by the search bar.